efabless/libparse-python/Readme.md

 `stdio_filebuf` from [Android Frameworks](https://android.googlesource.com/platform/frameworks/native/+/refs/heads/main/services/vr/performanced) used under the following conditions:

 ```
-// Copyright (c) 2009-2014 by the contributors listed in CREDITS.TXT
+Copyright (c) 2009-2014 by the contributors listed in CREDITS.TXT
-// Copyright (c) 2016 Google, Inc.
+Copyright (c) 2016 Google, Inc.

-//
-// Permission is hereby granted, free of charge, to any person obtaining a copy
+Permission is hereby granted, free of charge, to any person obtaining a copy
-// of this software and associated documentation files (the "Software"), to deal
+of this software and associated documentation files (the "Software"), to deal
-// in the Software without restriction, including without limitation the rights
+in the Software without restriction, including without limitation the rights
-// to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-// copies of the Software, and to permit persons to whom the Software is
+copies of the Software, and to permit persons to whom the Software is
-// furnished to do so, subject to the following conditions:
+furnished to do so, subject to the following conditions:

-//
-// The above copyright notice and this permission notice shall be included in
+The above copyright notice and this permission notice shall be included in
-// all copies or substantial portions of the Software.
+all copies or substantial portions of the Software.

-//
-// THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-// IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-// FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE
-// AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-// LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-// OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
-// THE SOFTWARE.
+THE SOFTWARE.
 ```
-> The `CREDITS.TXT` in question could not be located at press time.
+> The `CREDITS.TXT` in question could not be located.